bic-berkeley/psych-214-fall-2016/classes_and_labs.rst

-The initial plan for this course was that we would use the classes (on Monday, for 3 hours) for the main teaching, and the labs (Thursday, 90 minutes) for practical exercises, but in fact we ended up using both sessions in about the same way.
+The initial plan for this course was that we would use the classes (on Monday, for 3 hours) for the main teaching, and the labs (Thursday, 90 minutes) for practical exercises, but in fact we ended up using both sessions for teaching and exercises.

 For a separate list of classes, see :doc:`classes`.
 For a separate list of labs, see :doc:`labs`.